xizhonghua/GreenDC-Summary/papers/GoiriL12_GreenHadoop.md

 - Consider the same problem in a different version in which green energy is bank on battery or the grid itself.
 - Investigate the tuning of power to tradeoff peak-power cost(using more energy at night) and expensive daytime brown energy cost.
 - Design mechanism when jobs are not bounded-delayed.
 Give an example of why the proposed mechanism is not applicable in this case.
+- Study the same problem with the objective to maximize revenue assume that completing each job before its deadline will gain some revenue.